WalkerMao/walkermao.github.io/_posts/2021-12-19-spatial-pyramid-pooling-spp.md

 A CNN mainly consists of two parts: convolutional layers, and fully-connected layers that follow.
 The fixed-size constraint comes only from the fully-connected layers,  while the convolutional layers accept inputs of arbitrary sizes.

-In this paper, we introduce a spatial pyramid pooling (SPP) layer to remove the fixed-size constraint of the network.
-Specifically, we add an SPP layer on top of the last convolutional layer.
+In this paper, the authors introduce a spatial pyramid pooling (SPP) layer to remove the fixed-size constraint of the network.
+Specifically, the authors add an SPP layer on top of the last convolutional layer.
 The SPP layer pools the features and generates fixed- length outputs, which are then fed into the fully-connected layers (or other classifiers).
-In other words, we perform some information "aggregation" at a deeper stage of the network hierarchy (between convolutional layers and fully-connected layers) to avoid the need for cropping or warping at the beginning.
+In other words, the authors perform some information "aggregation" at a deeper stage of the network hierarchy (between convolutional layers and fully-connected layers) to avoid the need for cropping or warping at the beginning.

 <div align='center'>
 <figure>